Law enforcement searching for hit-and-run driver

-At approximately 11:40 a.m. on Thursday, Oct.
-10, a cyclist was traveling north on Hwy 221 when he was hit by a gray van near Grandfather Mountain, according to NCSHP.
+LINVILLE — At approximately 11:40 a.m. on Thursday, Oct.
+10, a cyclist was traveling north on U.S. 221 when he was hit by a gray van near Grandfather Mountain, according to NCSHP.
 Police are still searching for the driver of the van, which is suspected to have damage to the driver’s side front fender.

 The cyclist, Ignacio Giraldo, 61, from Florida, was with a group when the accident occurred.
 Giraldo was transported to Johnson City Medical Center in Johnson City, Tenn., where he continues to battle life threatening injuries.